Skip to main content

 • risky plans can require approval before apply

-• agents cannot self-approve if they do not have approval permission
+• agents cannot self-approve without approval permission

-• approval status changes the plan’s next action
+• approval changes the plan’s next action

 • approval and apply show up in the audit trail